Authentication

 When Weaviate receives a token (JSON Web Token or JWT), it verifies that it was indeed signed by the configured token issuer.
 If the signature is correct, all contents of the token are trusted, which authenticates the user based on the information in the token.

-OIDC: Server-side
+OIDC: Docker

 services: